Non-Resident Senior Fellow

 Dr. Dominika Švarc joined ISDP as Non-Resident Senior Fellow in January 2017.
 Dr. Švarc specializes in public international law and policy in the fields of international dispute-settlement, international humanitarian and human rights law, international criminal law, counter-terrorism, and peace operations.
 She is Vice-President for Planning and Development at the Adriatic Council in Ljubljana, Fellow Instructor at the NATO Center of Excellence – Defence Against Terrorism in Ankara, and Accredited Expert at the European Center for Dispute Resolution in Ljubljana.

-Previously, Dr. Švarc worked as Dean of Law School and Assistant Professor in International Law at the American University in Bosnia and Herzegovina (2016).
+Previously, Dr. Švarc worked as the Dean of Law School and Assistant Professor in International Law at the American University in Bosnia and Herzegovina (2016).
 Between 2014-2016, she was Legal Officer at the Office of the Prosecutor of the ICTY and Assistant Appeals Counsel at the Office of the Prosecutor of the UN Mechanism for International Criminal Tribunals.
 Between 2010 and 2014, she served as Associate Legal Officer at the International Court of Justice, assisting H.E.
 Judge Julia Sebutinde and H.E.
 Judge Awn Al-Khasawneh.

 In addition to her institutional appointments, Dr. Švarc works in international arbitration cases and regularly provides independent legal advice, training and technical assistance to governments, inter-governmental organizations, NGOs and corporate clients.
 She also has extensive experience in teaching and research in Slovenia, BiH, Germany, the Netherlands, and the UK.
 She has presented at numerous academic conferences and has published widely in the field of public international law and international relations, with established publishers such as Oxford University Press, Cambridge University Press, Routledge and Hart Publishing.